New York City's Retirement Haven Is A Dreamy Outer-Borough Neighborhood With A 55+ Community - Islands

 New York City's Retirement Haven Is A Dreamy Outer-Borough Neighborhood With A 55+ Community

 Being New York City's "forgotten borough" has its advantages.
-Staten Island offers a sense of safety and calm that can be hard to find elsewhere in the Big Apple.
-It's the least populated of the city's five boroughs — as of 2023, roughly half a million of the more than 8 million New Yorkers call it home.
-It also ranks as the city's safest borough and was ranked as one of the safest communities in the country in 2024 by U.S. News & World Report (via SILive.com).
-According to NYPD Compstat figures, major crime has also fallen in the borough in recent years.
-In addition, Staten Island is relatively affordable, with house prices similar to apartment prices in other boroughs.
+Staten Island offers a sense of safety and calm that can be hard to find elsewhere in The Big Apple.
+It's the least populated of the city's five boroughs — roughly half a million of the more than 8 million New Yorkers call it home.
+It also ranks as the city's safest borough, with crime rates significantly lower than the citywide average.
+According to NYPD Compstat figures, major crime has fallen about 3% in the borough in 2025.
+In addition, Staten Island is affordable, with house prices similar to apartment prices in other boroughs.
 Its quality of life benefits from a suburban vibe in its neighborhoods, many of which include golf clubs, shopping centers, and access to cultural sites and outdoor recreation.

 All about The Tides

-Charleston is a small Staten Island community of only about 800 people.
+Charleston is one of Staten Island's least populated neighborhoods.
 Here, behind a security gate, The Tides is a development of 190 individually owned semi-attached homes, built around 2006.
-Designed specifically for people 55 and older, the residences feature first-floor primary suites, open kitchens, high-ceilinged living rooms, garages, landscaped yards, and, in select homes, direct waterfront views.
-Homes sell for just under $900,000, as of this writing.
-A relief in retirement, residents don't need to worry about maintenance like snow removal and lawn care, as these services are handled by the management company.
-Many of the units appear modest from the outside, but inside they open to surprisingly generous layouts, often with two bedrooms, multiple baths, lofts, and finished basements that provide nearly 2,500 square feet of living space.
+Designed specifically for people 55 and older, the residences feature first-floor primary suites, open kitchens, high-ceilinged living rooms, attached garages, landscaped yards, and, in select homes, direct waterfront views.
+Many appear modest from the outside, but inside they open to surprisingly generous layouts, often with two bedrooms, multiple baths, lofts, and finished basements that provide nearly 2,500 square feet of living space.
+The median price for homes is around $863,000 as of this writing.
+Residents don't need to worry about maintenance like snow removal and lawn care, leaving more time to enjoy the community's amenities, which include an outdoor pool, tennis and pickleball courts, a bocce court, and a clubhouse where neighbors gather for everything from billiards and cards to Zumba classes and Friday night pizza parties.
+It is a place where friendships form quickly.

-The community has many attractive amenities, including an outdoor pool, tennis and pickleball courts, and a clubhouse where neighbors can gather or play a game of pool.
-In a 2011 SILive.com article, some residents said they moved from busier boroughs or nearby neighborhoods seeking more space and a sense of belonging.
-Others cited practical comforts, such as the high elevation that provides peace of mind during storms.
+Some residents moved from busier boroughs or nearby neighborhoods seeking more space and a sense of belonging.
+Others cite practical comforts: The high elevation that provides peace of mind during storms, the ability to downsize maintenance while upsizing living space, or commutes with easy access to the West Shore Expressway, the Outerbridge Crossing, and nearby shopping at Bricktown Centre.
 For those seeking a peaceful, luxurious, and community-oriented place to call home without leaving the boundaries of New York City, The Tides offers the best of both worlds.

 About the Charleston neighborhood